I’m excited to share this guest post from Jecca Blac – a UK based, gender-free makeup brand that celebrates all makeup wearers.

 Step 1.
 Apply primer

 Before applying makeup, we always recommend applying a primer.
-A primer is used to make the makeup products last longer and this is important when covering beard shadow.
+A primer is used to make the makeup products last longer and this is important when covering and concealing a beard shadow.

 Step 2.
 Apply color corrector